gvwilson/thirdbit/src/fiction/makers-return/index.md

 Sindy repeated the entire conversation as well as she could to her parents, then again half an hour later to Mayor Lupus in town.
-The old wolf scratched her ear doubtfully.
+The old wolf studied the cylinder, then handed it back to Sindy and scratched her ear doubtfully.
 "If anyone else told me this I'd ask 'em if they'd bumped their head, but after everythin' you've been through…"